knork-fork/zet-gtfs-backend/README.md

 docker/composer install --no-interaction
 ```

-By default, the app will be available at: `http://localhost:20000`
+By default, the app (frontend) will be available at: `http://localhost:20000`

 If the image is already built, you can simply start the container: